How To Cook Frozen Salmon in the Oven

 Brush the salmon with the mustard mixture.
 Brush or spoon all of the mustard mixture evenly over the salmon.

-Cover the baking dish and bake for 5 minutes.
+Cover the baking dish and bake for 15 minutes.
 Cover the baking dish tightly with aluminum foil.
-Roast for 5 minutes.
+Roast for 15 minutes, until a knife can pierce the salmon completely with only slight, icy resistance.

-Uncover and roast for another 5 to 8 minutes.
+Uncover and roast for another 8 to 10 minutes.
 Carefully remove the foil.
-Continue roasting until the salmon can be easily flaked with a fork or a probe thermometer inserted in the thickest part of the salmon registers 145°F, 5 to 8 minutes more.
+Continue roasting until the salmon can be easily flaked with a fork or a probe thermometer inserted in the thickest part of the salmon registers 145°F, 8 to 10 minutes more.
+Wild salmon tends to cook faster than farm-rasied salmon, so begin checking salmon at 8 minutes.
+The flesh should appear moist, but not raw or translucent.

 Rest and serve.
 Remove the salmon from the oven and let rest uncovered for 3 minutes.
 Serve with a hearty salad or quick pasta side.